ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/client-api/session/querying/transformers.markdown

-﻿# Migration : How to Migrate Transformers from 3.x
+# Migration: How to Migrate Transformers from 3.x

 Transformers were removed and substituted by a server-side projection support.
 Methods like `TransformWith` are no longer available and simple `Select` should be used instead.